-I wasn’t expecting such a curt response and must of caught the officer on a bad morning advising: “she received my form and has gone way above and beyond the service that is provided by the consulate.
-My visa is being processed and will take up to 2 weeks and if they require any further documentation, they will request this from me when it’s required.
-I should appreciate that I’m not the only person applying for a visa!”
+I wasn’t expecting such a curt response and must of caught the officer on a bad morning advising: “I’ve received your form and have gone way above and beyond the service that is provided by the consulate.
+Your visa is being processed and will take up to 2 weeks.
+If the consulate requires any further documentation, it will be requested from me.
+You should appreciate that you’re not the only person applying for a visa!”

 Politely apologising, I thanked her very much for all the help provided to date.
 It’s such a power trip for some people in these offices.
-This officer is hard to read: the smiling assassin.
+This officer is hard to read: a smiling assassin?